 Our insurance subsidiary, Euro Insurances, is based in Dublin, Ireland and is subject to supervision by the Central Bank of Ireland, the designated EU insurance supervisory authority of Ireland.
-The Central Bank of Ireland is tasked with the prudential supervision of insurance company with its head office in Ireland and of the Irish branches of companies with head offices outside of the EEA in accordance with EU Directives and the Insurance Acts and Regulations.
+The Central Bank of Ireland is tasked with the prudential supervision of insurance companies with head offices in Ireland and of the Irish branches of companies with head offices outside of the EEA in accordance with EU Directives and the Irish Insurance Acts and Regulations.